Evidence & safety

 Orena evidence and limitations; JAMA Dermatology facial exercise pilot study

-The reader wants practical context about "How to make sense of jaw comfort without overclaiming" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Evidence interpretation: jaw comfort" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step